 In many cases we may ask you to provide us with a subset of your database and/or any import files you are working with.
 You can find out how to create a subset here.
 Note any Access database you send must be zipped up in order be allowed into our email system.

 If necessary, we will setup an online conference using WebEx or Microsoft Teams (a Skype replacement).
 (This may require that your IT department gives permission for you to do this.)
 Voice communication can either by using your computer’s mike and speakers (or a headset) or by a phone call, whichever is most convenient.
 This way we can see what is happening on your system to get a better idea what the problem is and how to resolve it.
 If needed we may also ask for control of your computer to diagnose or fix the issue.
 There is no cost for this conference.
+Before the conference begins we recommend that you check out ZDNet's Ten golden rules for newbies and pros, especially if you have not done this before.

 With your help, will attempt to address your issue as soon as possible.
 However, it may be necessary to assign priorities based on our mutual schedules.